davidrtlake/uq-calendar/README.md

 - [x] Fix min height not shrinking for rows with extended events in them.
 - [ ] Fill space above floating extended events with same colour.
   - Not sure about this, just need to remove margin top 25px and add padding top 25px to extended event div, then adjust z-indexes.
+- [ ] On mobile first tap on truncate event text to view it will follow any link.

 ## Ideas